The Jefferson Triumvirate of Williamsburg

 Lt.
 Governor Francis Fauquier

-Before Lord Dunmore came into power as the Royal Governor of Virginia, there were other Royal Governors and Lt.
+Before the infamous Lord Dunmore came into power as the Royal Governor of Virginia, there were other Royal Governors and Lt.
 Governors.
 Not all of them agitated Virginians by raiding the powder magazine and offending them with statements about why they didn't want to come to Virginia.
-But Dunmore is a man for another day and another blog post.
+But Dunmore is a man for another post and you can read what I've written here.

 In fact, they all would often meet at the Palace in a sort of "society" similar to those back in England.
 Jefferson references these dinners the "parties quarrae."